robbintt/sicp/README.md

 ##### Chapter 1:

 I read each section, then completed its problems.
+Sometimes I read ahead.

-I allowed myself to read ahead but after each problem set required myself to go back to the next subsequent section and re-read through to the next problem set.
+After each problem set required myself to go back to the next subsequent section and re-read through to the next problem set.
+During this final read, I typed and ran all examples.
 In this way, I read most of the chapter 2-4 times.

-In the examples directory, I copied code from the book examples and ran it.
-Sometimes this required copying some supporting code from previous sections.

-In the exercises directory, I worked on every exercise until I solved it.
-I never referred to external sources to find an answer.
-I rarely had the wrong answer and only discovered that when checking my answer against Bill the Lizard.
-These wrong answers should be annotated for the most part.
-When checking answers, I covered Bill's intermediate work.
-Obviously I ended up with a hint when observing the correct answer for those cases in which I missed it on the first try.
-I did not use Bill's intermediate work to solve any problem.
+I worked linearly on each exercise until I solved it.

+I never referred to external sources to arrive at my answer.

+Incorrect answers were discovered by observing Bill The Lizard's work.
+They are rare and annotated as such.

+I only received 'hints' by observing the correct answer after failing.
+I did not observe any intermediate work at any time.

+- `examples` - all book examples typed with supporting code
+- `exercises` - all exercises completed with annotations

 ###### Chapter 1 references:
 - [Bill the Lizard](http://www.billthelizard.com/2009/10/sicp-challenge.html)